galaxyproteomics/tools-galaxyp/resources_building/README.md

 This file defines data tables which will be fill by the data manager.
 It is thanks to this file that data tables are updated.

-For each by data manager job:
+For each data manager job:

 * a command line which run the data manager python script is made (like a regular tool) and a json dictionary
 * data manager script (resource_building.xml) will create output(s) file(s) and metadata into a json dictionary